tuannvm/slack-mcp-client/docs/improvements.md

 This document outlines potential improvements enabled by new features and bug fixes in the latest versions of our core dependencies.

+**Recent Updates**:
+- Reprioritized Session Management from P0 to P1 due to high complexity and risk
+- Adjusted effort estimates upward by 1.5-2.5x for complex tasks
+- Added testing strategies for all improvements
+- Reordered roadmap to prioritize observability before session management
+- Enhanced risk assessment with upstream dependencies and performance degradation risks

 ---

 ## Priority Matrix